-Restricted Cash, Cash Equivalents and Investments
+Restricted Cash and Cash Equivalents

-Cash, cash equivalents, and investments are restricted and held by a fiscal agent.
+Cash and cash equivalents are restricted and held by a fiscal agent.
 Investments are accounted for in accordance with the provisions of GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, which requires governmental entities to report certain investments at fair value and recognize the corresponding change in fair value of investments in the year in which the change occurred.
 The Authority reports its investments at fair value.
 The fair value is based on quoted market information obtained from the fiscal agent or other sources.